-Hungary: Alstom contracted for TPP Matra turbines overhaul16.
-March 2015. / SEE Energy News
+Hungary: Alstom contracted for TPP Matra turbines overhaul, SEE Energy News

 Alstom will renovate 2 turbines of 232 MW capacity each, and the auxiliary subsystems in Mátra Power Plant.
 Field works, engineering, quality control and project management will be performed by the local service team of Alstom

 The project is the largest renovation project in Hungary in the past 8 years in which the original performance and availability of the blocks will be restored using a unique solution.
 This lignite-fired power plant with an installed base of 950 MW is the largest coal fired power plant in Hungary, supplying energy to close to 1 million households and 21% of the total energy production in the country.

 As part of the order, Alstom will renovate 2 turbines of 232 MW capacity each, and the auxiliary subsystems in Mátra Power Plant.
 Field works, engineering, quality control and project management will be performed by the local service team of Alstom of 60 experts.
 During the project, low, intermediate and high pressure units of the turbines will be modernised.
 Subsystems of the turbines, such as safety and control, gland steam, jacking and lube oil, turbine drain systems as well as bleedings are also part of the order.
 The works on the turbines will be completed in the workshops of Alstom in Mannheim and Berlin, Germany as well as in Birr, Switzerland.

 „Thanks to the renovation we aim to restore the original performance of the equipment” said András Giczey, Director of Mátra Power Plant. „It will allow for a more cost efficient operation as well as increased availability.
 Thanks to the increased energy supply security of the power plant, Mátra Power Plant will continue providing a significant share of the domestic energy production” he added.